eigenbooks/bayes-missing-manual/book/appendix-theory.md

 *   Multiple hypothesis, multiple possible states
 *   Continuous range of hypotheses and states

 In this manual we primarily concern ourselves with the first two situations.
 The math is much simpler when you constrain the problem to a binary outcome (true/false, success/fail, etc.).
-In practice many problems can be cast as a binary outcome so in practice this is not a significant constraint.
+In practice many problems can be cast as a binary outcome so this is not a significant constraint.
 If your problem can't be cast as a binary event then you can always use a more complex form of Bayes theorem, see [parameter estimation](other-applications) for a glimpse of how this works.

 #### Application specific notation
 The form used through much of this manual is the odds form of Bayes theorem.
 It is derived from the above general form using a couple of simplifying assumptions.
 The first assumption is that we are choosing to use Bayes theorem for hypothesis testing or model comparison.
 What is shown here won't work for parameter estimation problems.
 To break away from the general case to a more specific case let’s substitute in more meaningful variable names.
 Recast the theorem derived above in terms of the variable names hypothesis (H) and evidence (e):